Calendar Icon

 Share on Social Media

-Over the past four decades, the U.S. military and intelligence community have developed and deployed a wide array of satellites capable of rendezvous and proximity operations (RPO) for peaceful inspection, intelligence collection, and space situational awareness.
-These activities—while often secretive—have generally not been linked to anti-satellite (ASAT) weaponization.
+Over the past four decades, the U.S. military and intelligence community have developed and deployed a wide array of satellites capable of rendezvous and proximity operations (RPO) to support space security, space situational awareness, and intelligence collection.
+These activities—while often secretive—have contributed to evolving space capabilities and responsible behavior in space and have generally not been linked to anti-satellite (ASAT) weaponization.

 Highlights from the Fact Sheet: